 […] they’re not letting people make bold, specific promises to our audience about concrete things (like saving money, making money, losing weight, etc.).
 And they’re not letting us use highly specific imagery that suggests these things (like images of idealized body types, huge stacks of cash, etc.).

 Can I share Amazon affiliate links on Facebook?

 If you’re a member of Amazon Associates (the Amazon affiliate network) you may be wondering if you’re allowed to share links on Facebook.
 The answer is YES:

-In fact, if you’re logged into your Associates account and browse Amazon, you’ll see the SiteStripe tool (pictured below).
-You can use this to share affiliate links directly to Facebook:
+SHARE DIRECTLY TO FACEBOOK: If you’re logged into your Associates account and browse Amazon, you’ll see the SiteStripe tool (pictured below).
+You can use this to share affiliate links from Amazon directly to Facebook:

 If you run an active Facebook Page and want to post affiliate links to it regularly, consider signing up for SkimLinks.
 It is my monetization tool of choice and I use it every day.

 - Their browser add-on has a Facebook sharing tool, which makes posting easy

 - Once signed up, you’re approved with 20,000+ merchants